RavenousLegs

 Indian Cultural Heritage in Madhya Pradesh - Khajuraho Temples - UNESCO World Heritage Site

-I stood in 11th century to get a glimpse of Chanderi, a town which tells its stories through ruined temples, underground palaces and captured forts.
-Chanderi was captured multiple times by different rulers as it fell on important trading route of the ancient time.
+I stood in the 11th century to catch a glimpse of Chanderi, a town that narrates its tales through crumbling temples, subterranean palaces, and captured forts.
+Chanderi had been captured numerous times by different rulers as it straddled a crucial trading route during ancient times.

 Indian Cultural Heritage in Madhya Pradesh - Chanderi - Bird's eye view